Icinga/icinga2/doc/21-selinux.md

 #### <a id="selinux-policy-installation-package"></a> Package installation

-The packages are provided with release version 2.4 onwards.

-Simply add the selinux subpackage to your installation.
+Simply add the `icinga2-selinux` package to your installation.

     # yum install icinga2-selinux